transientskp/tkp/documentation/userref/structure/stages/quality.rst

 applied to images from different telescopes
 (see source of the :py:func:`tkp.steps.quality.reject_check` function for implementation details).

-Currently, only a selection of tests designed to process LOFAR images are available.
-Three separate tests are
-performed:
+Quality checks are performed on all fits images input into TraP.
+Two key tests are performed.

 Image RMS
 ---------
-The central subsection of the image is iteratively sigma-clipped until it reaches a user-defined convergence.
-The RMS of the clipped value is compared to the theoretically expected image noise based on the LOFAR configuration in use.
-The image is rejected if the noise is signifcantly greated than expected.
+The central subsection of the image is iteratively sigma-clipped until it reaches a user-defined convergence giving the rms of the clipped region.

+The rms is first compared to the globally acceptable minimum and maximum rms values as defined in the job_params.cfg file.

+Once sufficient images have been processed (given by rms_est_history in the job_params.cfg file), the rms values for all the images are fitted using a Gaussian distribution.
+The rms value of the new image is then compared to the allowed sigma deviation (rms_rej_sigma) from this Gaussian distribution.

+The image is rejected if the noise is signifcantly greated or less than expected.

 Beam shape